JaedanC/pygui/README.md

 ## Limitations

-1. Current build assumes windows as the platform.
+1. The current build assumes windows as the platform.
 Some work would be required to enable linux/mac builds.
-2. glfw/cimgui/imgui_impl need to be linked at runtime which may hurt performance slightly.
+2. glfw/cimgui/imgui_impl need to be linked at runtime (dll) which may hurt performance slightly.
 3. Not all imgui functions are activated.
 This is by design so that I can verify a function's template implementation works before activating it.
 See "Developing pygui" down below for more information.
 4. More work would be required to enable additional backends.
 I've attempted to make this easier though the modular nature of the CMake script and binding generator script.
 5. No `with` functionality has been added.
 No being lazy; your `pygui.begin()` must have a `pygui.end()`.